ABOUT SYNANTHRA

 Our costs are falling

-Producing green fertilizers using a circular economy
+Producing green fertilizers in a circular economy

 Synanthra's model turns agricultural and industrial co-products into valuable outputs: biostimulants and green nitrate fertilizers.
 Nutrients go back to the growers who need them, closing the loop.